MrBounty/HEG/README.md

 ```

 ## Fetching data
 Fetching data is a 2 step process in Go.
 First you create an empty variable of the type to extract, then you populate it using a query.
-Here an example to fetch one client:
+Here an example to fetch one user:
 ```go
 var user User
 edgeClient.QuerySingle(context.TODO(), `